Zeralm/Final/README.md

   mergecsv.py - Script that merges all CSVs downloaded by fundownload.py , and outputs them into either a csv or the local database

-  ThesisDatabase.db - Sqlite3 database that stores data at the company level and is ready for tweet data to be inserted in it, mainly through seleCrawl.py.
+  ThesisDatabase.db - Sqlite3 database that stores data at the company level.
+It has been set up for storing tweet data, mainly through seleCrawl.py.

   errorLog.txt - File that contains script outputs from seleCrawl.py.
 Updates can be disallowed by setting debug = False in seleCrawl.py